 Just be sure to pay your bill on time and in full every month to avoid late payments and build good history as a borrower.
-If you can keep up that positive activity you’ll eventually be able to be approved for a better rewards card with more useful benefits.
+If you can keep up that positive activity you may eventually be able to qualify for a better rewards card with more useful benefits.

 Qualifications and Requirements